Peer pressure: Adolescence

 Adolescence is the time when a person is most susceptible to peer pressure because peers become an important influence on behavior during adolescence, and peer pressure has been called a hallmark of adolescent experience.
 Children entering this period in life become aware for the first time of the other people around them and realize the importance of perception in their interactions.
 Peer conformity in young people is most pronounced with respect to style, taste, appearance, ideology, and values.
 According to a recent private opinion research study, the Social Pressure Index, college students feel the least comfortable sharing their private views in public.
 Peer pressure is commonly associated with episodes of adolescent risk-taking because these activities commonly occur in the company of peers.
 Affiliation with friends who engage in risky behaviors has been shown to be a strong predictor of an adolescent's own behavior.
 Peer pressure can also have positive effects when youth are pressured by their peers toward positive behavior, such as volunteering for charity, excelling in academics, or participating in a service project.
 The importance of peer approval declines upon entering adulthood.

-Even though socially accepted children are more prone to experience higher, more frequent, positive fulfillments and participate in more opportunities, research shows that social acceptance (being in the popular crowd) may increase the likelihood of engaging in risky behavior, depending on the norms in the group.
+Even though socially accepted children are more prone to experience higher, more frequent positive fulfillments and participate in more opportunities, research shows that social acceptance (being in the popular crowd) may increase the likelihood of engaging in risky behavior, depending on the norms in the group.
 Groups of popular children showed an increased propensity to engage in risky, drug-related and delinquent behavior when this behavior was likely to receive approval in their groups.
 Peer pressure was greatest among more popular children because they were the children most attuned to the judgments of their peers, making them more susceptible to group pressures.
 Gender also has a clear effect on the amount of peer pressure an adolescent experiences: girls report significantly higher pressures to conform to their groups in the form of clothing choices or speech patterns.
 Additionally, girls and boys reported facing differing amounts of pressures in different areas of their lives, perhaps reflecting a different set of values and priorities for each gender.
 Both boys and girls are susceptible to peer pressure, but what it revolves around is defining the values, beliefs, or attitudes that their peer groups have or deeply desire.
 For girls, it typically revolves around their physical appearance, including their fashion choices, such as wearing thong underwear.
 For boys, it's more likely to revolve around typical masculine ideals, such as athleticism or intellect.
-Either way, peer pressure tends to follow the trends with the current world.
+Either way, peer pressure tends to follow the trends in the current world.